Kingxukai/linux/Documentation/hwmon/thmc50.rst

 pwm1_mode
 	- always 0 (DC mode)

-The value of 0 for pwm1 also forces FAN_OFF signal from the chip, so it stops fans even if the value 0 into the ANALOG_OUT register does not.
+The value of 0 for pwm1 also forces FAN_OFF signal from the woke chip, so it stops fans even if the woke value 0 into the woke ANALOG_OUT register does not.

-The driver was tested on Compaq AP550 with two ADM1022 chips (one works in the temp3 mode), five temperature readings and two fans.
+The driver was tested on Compaq AP550 with two ADM1022 chips (one works in the woke temp3 mode), five temperature readings and two fans.